The Spunky Curl Logo

 Nicaragua: A Dance of Colonial Cities and Volcanoes

 As we loaded body-to-body into our shared shuttle like a can of sardines, Brad and I looked at each other with wide eyes.
-The 15-hour ride with Roneey Shuttle from La Ceiba, Honduras, to Leon, Nicaragua, suddenly seemed twice as grueling.
+The 15-hour drive with Roneey Shuttle from La Ceiba, Honduras, to Leon, Nicaragua, suddenly seemed twice as grueling.
 It turns out we weren’t wrong!

 Our driver didn't like to follow general road rules and along the way hit an object while speeding down a gravel shoulder to avoid a standstill.
 During a break at a gas station, I noticed brown fluid leaking from underneath the van.
 Although our driver didn't divulge the situation, we all knew something was wrong once we stopped at a few mechanic shops.
 The hodgepodge fix would take us as far as another house to obtain jugs of oil and a funnel kit.

 A sigh of relief hit us all once we reached the border, but the hiccups didn't stop there.
 My career as a blogger led to a minor interrogation with officials.
 I had to reassure them I wasn't a journalist covering affairs of state, but a travel writer hoping to explore the country.
-Let's just say a smile and knowing how to speak a bit of Spanish came in handy!
+Let's just say a smile and knowing how to speak a bit of Spanish came in handy.

 León

-My favorite part of the tour was visiting the Mercado Central to taste Nicaraguan street food.
+My favorite part of the tour was visiting the boisterous Mercado Central to taste Nicaraguan street food.
 We tried fried snacks, sopa de leche (bread pudding), perrerreque (sweet corn cheese bread), manuelitas (rolled crepes with cheese), pinolillo (cocoa cornmeal drink), and tropical fruits.
 The hearty food filled us up!

-Nicaragua's history is a vital part of its identity.
+Nicaragua's past is a vital part of its identity.
 León was the headquarters of the student-led revolution to overthrow the Somoza dictatorship in the 1960s and 1970s.
 Intense fighting led by the victorious socialist Frente Sandinista de Liberación Nacional (FSLN) is memorialized with graphic murals.
+Black and red FSLN flags are flown throughout the country to remind citizens of the party's continued influence.
+If you want to learn more about the tumultuous era, check out the Museo de la Revolución.

 Cerro Negro Volcano

-After a bumpy ride in the back of an old army truck, we hiked for about an hour with our plywood boards before reaching the breathtaking summit.
+After a turbulent ride in the back of an old army truck, we hiked for about an hour with our plywood boards before reaching the breathtaking summit.
 Our group got a kick out of the hot spots emitting puffs of warm steam.
 Cerro Negro is the youngest active volcano in Central America!

-The ride tutorial commenced once we changed into our yellow jumpsuits.
-Basically, there were two speeds: fast or slow.
+A brief tutorial commenced once we changed into our yellow jumpsuits.
+Wear durable shoes and bring a bandana to cover your face.
+Safety goggles are provided for protection against the rough volcanic stones.
 My anxiety kicked in as I stepped up to the starting point and sat on my board.
 I leaned back into position and took off a like a rocket!

 Granada

+A colorful city on Lake Nicaragua, Granada has a lot to offer visitors with unique day trips and delicious restaurants.
 Compared to León, Granada is politically conservative and has a safer reputation.
 Expats, tourists, and locals seem to live harmoniously together in this picturesque place.
-Brad and I felt at ease walking at night and enjoyed the relaxed vibe.
+Brad and I felt at ease walking around at night and enjoyed the relaxed vibe.

-The most striking landmark of the city is the Catedral Inmaculada Concepción de María.
-Completed in 1972, the symmetrical Neoclassical façade grabs your attention with its vibrant yellow and white paint.
+The colonial architecture is full of gritty charm and beckons travelers to get lost wandering the streets.
+The most striking landmark in the city is the Catedral Inmaculada Concepción de María.
+Completed in 1972, the church grabs your attention with its impressive dome and symmetrical Neoclassical façade covered in eye-catching yellow/white paint.

 Restaurants